mosra/m.css/doc/doxygen.rst

 :py:`func.is_constexpr`         If the function is :cpp:`constexpr`
-:py:`func.is_defaulted`         If the function is :cpp:`default`\ ed :py:`func.is_deleted`           If the function is :cpp:`delete`\ d
+:py:`func.is_defaulted`         If the function is :cpp:`default`\ ed :py:`func.is_deleted`           If the function is :cpp:`delete`\ d :py:`func.is_signal`            If the function is a Qt signal.
+Set only for
+                                member functions.
+:py:`func.is_slot`              If the function is a Qt slot.
+Set only for
+                                member functions.
 =============================== ===============================================

 The :py:`func.params` is a list of function parameters and their description.